Pareto Optimal Model Selection in Linear Bandits: Abstract

 \section{Abstract}

-We study a model selection problem in the linear bandit setting, where the learner must adapt to the dimension of the optimal hypothesis class on the fly and balance exploration and exploitation.
-More specifically, we assume a sequence of nested linear hypothesis classes with dimensions $d_1 < d_2 < \dots$, and the goal is to automatically adapt to the smallest hypothesis class that contains the true linear model.
-Although previous papers provide various guarantees for this model selection problem, the analysis therein either works in favorable cases when one can cheaply conduct statistical testing to locate the right hypothesis class or is based on the idea of ``corralling" multiple base algorithms which often performs relatively poorly in practice.
-These works also mainly focus on upper bounding the regret.
-In this paper, we first establish a lower bound showing that, even with a fixed action set, adaptation to the unknown intrinsic dimension $d_\star$ comes at a cost: there is no algorithm that can achieve the regret bound $\widetilde{O}(\sqrt{d_\star T})$ simultaneously for all values of $d_\star$.
-We also bring new ideas, i.e., constructing virtual mixture-arms to effectively summarize useful information, into the model selection problem in linear bandits.
-Under a mild assumption on the action set, we design a Pareto optimal algorithm with guarantees matching the rate in the lower bound.
-Experimental results confirm our theoretical results and show advantages of our algorithm compared to prior work.
+We study model selection in linear bandits, where the learner must adapt to the dimension (denoted by $d_\star$) of the smallest hypothesis class containing the true linear model while balancing exploration and exploitation.
+Previous papers provide various guarantees for this model selection problem, but have limitations; i.e., the analysis requires favorable conditions that allow for inexpensive statistical testing to locate the right hypothesis class or are based on the idea of ``corralling'' multiple base algorithms, which often performs relatively poorly in practice.
+These works also mainly focus on upper bounds.
+In this paper, we establish the first lower bound for the model selection problem.
+Our lower bound implies that, even with a fixed action set, adaptation to the unknown dimension $d_\star$ comes at a cost: There is no algorithm that can achieve the regret bound $\widetilde{O}(\sqrt{d_\star T})$ simultaneously for all values of $d_\star$.
+We propose Pareto optimal algorithms that match the lower bound.
+Empirical evaluations show that our algorithm enjoys superior performance compared to existing ones.

-\section{Introduction}
+\section{INTRODUCTION}